 - 5. Motions for Protective Orders: The filing of a Motion for Protective Order, without presenting it to the Court, is insufficient.
 The Court will make itself available for hearings on said motions as soon as possible where the motion could not have been filed and heard in the due course of discovery. - 6.
 Motions in Limine (MIL) MIL may not be scheduled for a hearing unless they contain a certification of a good faith attempt (as to each item) to resolve the matter without court action.
 Notices of hearing on MIL must specifically identify the specific issues which remain in controversy after counsel has conferred.
 MIL will not be heard at trial.
 Motions in Limine must be filed prior to trial, scheduled to be heard after the pre-trial conference, but not later than 3 days prior to the first day of the trial docket. - 7.
 Legal Memorandum and Citations: Any legal memorandums or briefs, along with hard copies of the significant cited authorities, must be provided to the Court and copies to opposing counsel, at least three (3) business days before the hearing.
 The Court will attempt to review the motion and the memorandums, and read the cases cited therein, prior to the hearing so that an immediate ruling may be rendered.
 Highlighting pertinent sections of case law is appreciated.
 Brevity is also appreciated.
 Case law and Memorandums provided to the Court during the hearing may not be considered. - 8.
 Limitation on Hearings: All motions related to discovery or trial matters must be filed and heard prior to the trial date.
-NO HEARINGS DIRECTED TOWARDS MATTERS INVOLVING THE TRIAL WILL BE HEARD DURING THE ACTUAL TRIAL PERIOD. - 9- Orders and Rulings of the Court: All Orders must describe, in the caption, the subject and ruling of the court, i.e. "Order Granting Plaintiff Motion for Partial Summary Judgment on Liability."
+NO HEARINGS DIRECTED TOWARDS MATTERS INVOLVING THE TRIAL WILL BE HEARD DURING THE ACTUAL TRIAL PERIOD. - 9-Orders and Rulings of the Court: All Orders must describe, in the caption, the subject and ruling of the court, i.e. "Order Granting Plaintiff Motion for Partial Summary Judgment on Liability."
 See Fla.R.Civ.P.
 1.100(c) (1).
-If counsel is/are asked to prepare an order, the order should be drafted and circulated within 2 working days and must be submitted to the Court within 10 days of the hearing, with a copy to opposing counsel.
+If counsel is/are asked to prepare an order, the order should be drafted and circulated within 2 working days and must be submitted to the Court within 7 days of the hearing, with a copy to opposing counsel.
 The Court should be notified if opposing counsel agrees with the content and form of the proposed order.
-Opposing counsel must advise the Court of any objection to the proposed order.
-If parties are unable to agree on the form and content of the order, the objecting party must provide specific objection by e-mail to the Judicial Assistant.
+Opposing counsel must advise the Court of any objection to the proposed order within three (3) days thereafter.
+If the parties bring proposed orders to the hearing, please make certain that (1) a copy is provided to opposing counsel; (2) the party has stamped, addressed envelopes (for persons not registered with the E-portal Filing); and, (3) the caption contains more than the word "Order."
+If parties are unable to agree on the form of the order, both sides shall present their proposed Order to the Court for consideration.
 Orders are to be submitted to the Court via e-mail.
-If the parties bring proposed orders to the hearing, please make certain that (1) a copy is provided to opposing counsel; (2) the party has stamped, addressed envelopes (for persons not registered with the E-portal Filing); and, (3) the caption contains more than the word "Order."
 When saving the Order use the following format: Case Number-Title of Order.
 The Certificate of Service must state the name and e-mail for the parties being served via E-portal Service and the full mailing address for parties who are not participating in the E-portal Service.